Porch and Deck Safety in the City of Chicago FAQ (Chicago porch violations)

 What if I just want to go directly with a porch contractor, and can I save money?

-Sometimes it could be easier and cost efficient to go with a Chicago Porch Contractor, they get quantity discounts from the Architects and wood distributors.
+Sometimes it could be easier and cost efficient to go with a Chicago Porch Contractor for Chicago porch violations, they get quantity discounts from the Architects and wood distributors.

 Where can I find an Architect that’s licensed?